Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 JEB Little Creek

-Library Resources: Comprehensive book selection, several area newspapers, and over 80 current magazines, games for XBOX 1, PlayStation4, & Switch.
+Library Resources: Comprehensive book selection, audio books, several area newspapers, over 80 current magazines, games for XBOX 1, PlayStation4, & Switch.

 Library Offerings: Children's fiction & non-fiction area, story time for children three to five years old, study room, training room for large groups, young adult fiction & non-fiction area, Summer Reading Program, children's events, craft activity (monthly), and the latest bestsellers available for checkout.

-Library Technology: Twenty computers including free Internet access, free wireless Internet access, and DVD's.
+Library Technology: Twenty computers including free Internet access, CAC access, free wireless Internet access, and DVD's.

 JEB Fort Story

-Services: Internet - Broadband & Wireless, computer access, new DVDs, books on CDs, and latest Bestsellers available for checkout, Inter Library Loans (I'lls), copier machine/fax/scanning services, magazines & newspapers, and the coffee corner (hot beverages served upon request), games for XBOX 1, PlayStation 4, & Switch.
+Services: Internet - Computer access & wireless access, new DVDs, books on CDs, and latest Bestsellers available for checkout, Inter Library Loans (I'lls), copier machine/fax/scanning services, magazines & newspapers, and the coffee corner (hot beverages served upon request), games for XBOX 1, PlayStation 4, & Switch.